lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

 \hline
 4 & Repeat point 3 until car is back on homebase & The car is on homebase and ready to request another route & H & H\\
 \hline
-5 & Repeat point 1 to 4 until 65 minutes have passed(To account for delays when fetching/continuing routes, etc.) & 65 minutes have passed and the car is still & H & H\\
+5 & Repeat point 1 to 4 until 65 minutes have passed(To account for delays when fetching/continuing routes, etc.) & 65 minutes have passed and the car is still executing routes without issues & H & H\\
 \hline
 Reliability 2 - Continuous running of server & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Server is running and car is idle at homebase}\\
 \hline
-1 & Prepare and start a timer or stopwatch & The user is timing the server & H & H\\
+1 & Prepare and start a timer or stopwatch & The user is tracking the time & H & H\\
 \hline
 2 & Wait until 6 hours have passed, then press the action button on the car to request a route & The route is fetched without issues & H & H\\
 \hline
+Reliability 3 - Continuous running of server & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Server is running and car is idle at homebase}\\
+\hline
-Reliability 3 - Continuous running of server & Prepare and start a stopwatch or timer & The timer/stopwatch is tracking the time & H &\\
+1 & Prepare and start a stopwatch or timer & The timer/stopwatch is tracking the time & H &\\
 \hline
 2 & Remove the current battery from the car & The battery is removed successfully & H & H\\
 \hline